MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 26: 01.11.19
+* Started a new section in the Udemy React course.
+Grinding on!
+Will now connect React and Redux.
+* Studied Anki cards.
+* Set up a Programming Wiki in Notion.

 ## Day 25: 31.10.19
 * Happy Halloween!
 Finished the section on Redux in isolation in the Udemy React course (48%).
 Next up, the React and Redux will be put together.
 I think I got a good understanding of Redux, I just need to use it in projects to learn it better.
 * Studied my Anki cards.